GALLERY

 Ophelia

-This painting explores the connection between sleep and death, often personified through figures like Sleep (Hypnos) and Death (Thanatos) from Greek mythology.
-The composition is based on Ophelia from Shakespeare as rendered by Edward Millais., but from my own life.
+This painting explores the connection between sleep and death.
+In Greek myth they are personified by Hypnos and Thanatos.
+The composition is based on Ophelia as rendered by Edward Millais., melded with my own reference and symbolism.

 ENQUIRE